State Opening of Parliament: Royal summons of the Commons to the Lords' chamber

 This ritual is strongly associated with the occasion when King Charles I stormed into the House of Commons in 1642 in an unsuccessful attempt to arrest five members of Parliament, including the celebrated English patriot and leading parliamentarian John Hampden.
-(Since that time, no British monarch has entered the House of Commons when it is sitting.)
-The door-closing ritual, however, predates the 1640s, and although it has long since come to symbolise the independence of the Commons, its primary purpose (according to Erskine May) is for the Commons to establish Black Rod's identity.
+The door-closing ritual, however, predates the 1640s, and although it has long since come to symbolise the independence of the Commons, its primary purpose according to Erskine May is for the Commons to establish Black Rod's identity.
 Once this has been achieved, Black Rod cannot be refused admission, and all other business of whatever kind in the Commons chamber must cease.

 The doors having been opened, the chief doorkeeper of the House of Commons introduces Black Rod.
 At the bar, Black Rod bows to the Speaker before proceeding to the table, bowing again, and announcing the command of the monarch for the attendance of the Commons, in the following words:

 Mr/Madam Speaker, The King/Queen commands this honourable House to attend His/Her Majesty immediately in the House of Peers.

-During the later decades of Elizabeth II's reign, a tradition developed for this command to be greeted with a defiant topical comment by republican-leaning Labour MP Dennis Skinner, upon which, with some mirth, the House rose to make its way to the Lords' Chamber.
+During the later decades of Elizabeth II's reign, a tradition developed for this command to be greeted with a defiant topical comment by republican-leaning Labour MP for Bolsover Dennis Skinner, upon which, with some mirth, the House rose to make its way to the Lords' Chamber.
 This customary intervention was omitted by Mr Skinner in 2015, claiming that he had "bigger fish to fry than uttering something", due to a dispute over seating with the Scottish Nationalists.
 Skinner resumed the practice in 2016, until he was unseated in 2019.
+During the reign of Charles III, at the 2026 State Opening of Parliament, Torcuil Crichton, the Scottish Labour MP for Na h-Eileanan an Iar, resumed Skinner's tradition by remarking "Not now Andy." when Gentleman Usher of the Black Rod Lieutenant General Ed Davis struck the door, in reference to then-speculation of Great Manchester Mayor Andy Burnham re-running for Parliament and challenging Prime Minister Keir Starmer in a leadership contest.